alwaysdata/documentation/content/e-mails/set-up-spf-dkim-dmarc/index.en.md

 {{< fig "images/spf-record.png" "SPF record" >}}

 - `include:_spf.alwaysdata.com` **explicitly allows our servers** to send e-mails,
-- `?all` sends a neutral result for the other sender servers.
+- `~all` sends a slight "SOFTMAIL" failure result for the other sender servers.

  If the domain doesn’t use alwaysdata’s DNS servers, you must then, in the DNS service provider, add `include:_spf.alwaysdata.com` to the SPF registration.